What to Expect

 Most places at Roxanna are fair game for camping.
-Exceptions are the parking areas and the rocks, and the common areas at the top of the hill.
+Exceptions are the parking areas and the ocks, and the common areas at the top of the hill.

 Currently there really is no room for large campers or RVs at Roxanna.Unless you have a tiny camper or a pop-up, I'd suggest you not risk even trying to drive a large RV up the hill.
 Seriously, it won't even fit through the gate.

 Take Home Your Own Trash: We follow a Leave-No-Trace (LNT) ethic for Moondance and FallFling.
 This essentially means that YOU are responsible for removing any and all trash that you bring or generate while there (right, that means no trash trolls driving around in their truck to pick up your trash).
 There are no dumpsters nearby or on-site; you will need to take all your trash home with you when you leave.
 DO NOT LEAVE BAGS OF TRASH ANYWHERE WHEN YOU LEAVE!!
 If you are caught leaving trash behind when you leave the site to go home, you will NOT BE INVITED BACK!
 Also, please DO NOT toss cigarette butts OR bottle caps on the ground or in the main fire!
 Anyone caught doing so will be placed on cigarette butt/bottle cap duty, OR will not be invited back again.
 Take your pick.

 Meals: All other meals are provide-your-own (we will have a food vendor); you'll need to bring food and cookware, and grill or campstove.
 Bring a cooler for your food.

-Water/Showers: Roxanna has amazing and *hot* showers, and a sink for dishwashing, and a spigot for water at the top of the hill (but no sink there yet).
+Water/Showers: Roxanna has amazing and *hot* showers and a hot-water sink for dishwashing, and a cold-water sink and spigot at the top of the hill.
 Please bring your own water cans and dish pans.